limresgrp/HEroBM/README.md

     Path to the pre-trained HEroBM model file (`.pth`).
 This specifies which trained neural network model to use for the backmapping process.
 Deployed models are typically located in the `deployed/` directory within the HEroBM installation.

 * `-b BEAD_TYPES_FILENAME`, `--bead-types-filename BEAD_TYPES_FILENAME`:
     Path to a YAML file that defines the bead types assigned to each coarse-grained bead.
 This file is crucial for correctly mapping coarse-grained beads to their corresponding atomistic structures, especially when deployed models were trained with specific bead type assignments (e.g., assigning the same bead type to all backbone beads, or differentiating bead types based on their chemical environment).
-By default, HEroBM might assign a unique bead type to each backbone bead of different residues, which can lead to incorrect backmapping if the model expects a different assignment.
+By default, HEroBM will use the `bead_types.yaml`, which assigns a unique bead type to each backbone bead of different residues.
+This can lead to incorrect backmapping if the model expects a different assignment.
     * **Default:** `bead_types.yaml`
     * **Important Note for Martini Models:** For Martini models (e.g., `martini2`, `martini3`), it is crucial to specify `bead_types.bbcommon.yaml`.
 This file ensures that the bead types used during backmapping align with those used during model training, where all backbone (BB) beads were assigned the same bead type.
 This file is located within the `CGMap` repository, specifically in the data folder for each Martini version (e.g., `cgmap/data/martini2/bead_types.bbcommon.yaml` or `cgmap/data/martini3/bead_types.bbcommon.yaml`).